cryptozoidberg/cpuminer-multi/README.md

 Credits
 =======
-CPUMiner-multi was forked from pooler's CPUMiner, and has been developed by Lucas Jones.
+CPUMiner-multi was forked from Lucas Jones's cpuminer-multi, and has been developed by Cryptozoidberg.
-* [Wolf9466](https://github.com/wolf9466) Helped with Intel AES-NI support for CryptoNight

 License
 =======